Nitrous Oxide Laughing Gas

 People may choose to use this substance for its quick euphoric effects.

 There are always risks with drugs, it is safer not to use.

-- Effects start almost immediately peaking at about 10-30 seconds after use, but the effects are short lived meaning they don't last long
+Effects start almost immediately peaking at about 10-30 seconds after use, but the effects are short lived meaning they don't last long.

 - People can feel euphoric, giddy and want to giggle or laugh

-- Some feel relaxation, calm and wellbeing
+- Some people feel relaxation, floating, calm and a sense of wellbeing

 - Some people may get a head ache, dizziness or blurred vision